Learning how to live in the present moment is an important aspect of self-growth and spiritual discovery.

 8. Stop Preparing For The Next Moment

-Many people are so caught up in preparing mentally for the next moment that they forget to enjoy this one.
+To be present in this moment, you must forget about the next.
+Many people are caught up in preparing mentally for the next moment that they forget to enjoy this one.

-They do not give the present moment the focused attention discussed earlier, but spend all of their time caught up in the near future.
+They do not give the present moment their focused attention, but spend all of their time caught up in the near future.

 These thoughts need to be observed as we spoke about earlier if they are to be disarmed.

 Four “Don’ts” And One “Do” Of Living In The Moment

 To round off our guide, we’ll explore some of the things we ought not to do when it comes to being in the now, along with one thing that is vital.